themagicalmammal/howtolinux/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/themagicalmammal/howtopopbuntu/blob/master/LICENSE)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/themagicalmammal/howtopopbuntu/graphs/commit-activity)
 ###### This is done exclusively on Pop Os 20.10 but, this should work on almost every Ubuntu-based Distros.
 This is an extensive Guide on the set of things I use.
-I have two computers one is a 7th Gen i5 lappy with SSD the other one is a 3rd Gen 6 years old desktop.
+This has been tested on my two computers, one of them is 7th Gen i5 with Samsung EVO SSD and the other one is a 3rd Gen i3.
 These tweaks are added based on my experience over six months using pop on them.

 # Index